A term used on the Ethereum platform that refers to the price you are willing to pay for a transaction.

 A general reference for approximate transaction fees on the Ethereum

-blockchain, gas price refers to the amount of ETH (in a small unit called gwei) that must be paid to miners for processing transactions on the network.
+blockchain, gas price refers to the amount of ETH (in a small unit called gwei) that must be paid to validators for processing transactions on the PoS network.
 One gwei equals 0.000000001 or 10-9 ETH.

 The gas price

 is determined by an auction-type mechanism, where the validators look for the highest fees attached to a transaction, then process these transactions from there in descending order.